Theophilus of Adana: Importance

 Theophilus's story played a role in establishing the importance of the intercession of the Virgin Mary, in addition to providing a basis for later tales involving the conjuration of devils.
 In the 10th century, the German canoness Hrotsvitha included the story of Theophilus in her Book of Legends.

 The Virgin Mary increased in her theological importance throughout the 11th century.
 The story was used to illustrate the power and necessity of her intercession by Peter Damian, Bernard of Clairvaux, Anthony of Padua, Bonaventure and much later on by Alphonsus Liguori.
 The story of Theophilus formed the basis of a thirteenth-century miracle play by the trouvère Rutebeuf, Le Miracle de Théophile, one of the earliest pieces of French theatre extant.
 Over time, the tale acquired a number of variations.
 In some, Theophilus was motivated by jealousy.
 In another, the pact was sealed with a ring.

-The story of Saint Theophilus is an important example in the development of the theology of witchcraft.
-As seen in the tale, the summoning of devils was not originally considered to be a damning sin; Theophilus's troubles come from the fact that he has sold his soul, not that he treated with the devil.
-This changed during the late 13th century and into the 14th century as Inquisitors such as Bernard Gui and Nicolau Aymerich sought to expand the power of the Inquisition, whose mandate was the suppression of heresy, by defining sorcery as a form of heresy.
-Accordingly, Theophilus would have been branded a heretic for his association with the devil.

 The legend in art

 The legend of Theophilus first appears in art in the 11th century in an historiated initial, which depicts the Virgin (who is seated between two angels) with Theophilus at her feet.
 The earliest intact narrative cycle is at the abbey church of Sainte-Marie at Souillac, France.
 This sculpture depicts four scenes of the legend: the signing of the bond, the oath of loyalty to the devil, Theophilus's repentance, and the return of the bond by the Virgin.

 The legend was the most popular in art in the 13th century; it occurred most frequently in illuminated manuscripts and stained glass.
 In both illuminated manuscripts and stained glass that depict this legend there are usually four scenes that are shown: the sealing of the bond between Theophilus and the devil, Theophilus repenting, the Virgin recovering the bond, and the Virgin returning the bond to Theophilus.
 This legend is the only non-biblical Marian story consistently depicted in sculpture and glass in French cathedrals during this time.

 Marcel Proust briefly mentions him in Swann's Way as being an important figure of sculpture in France.